 Richard James, the estate’s Operations and Environment Officer took us straight into the vines explaining why different vines are planted in certain areas.
 Rathfinny has three main types of vine; Chardonnay, Pinot Noir and Pinot Meunier.
 Small quantities of Pinot Blanc and Pinot Gris are also grown.

 Rathfinny’s vines, which are mainly from French rootstock, are high grafted to prevent frost damage.
-Frost only occurs at the bottom of the bowl and we could feel the difference in temperature as we walked downhill.
-Pinot Noir is planted near the bottom as it prefers a damper soil.
+Frost only occurs at the bottom of the bowl and we could feel the difference in temperature as we walked downhill to the bottom.
+Pinot Noir is planted lower down as it prefers a damper soil.

-The state-of-the-art winery is our next stop and was designed by a local architect using locally sourced materials.
+The state-of-the-art winery was designed by a local architect using locally sourced materials.
 A wild-flower planted roof follows the rolling lines of the South Downs.
 The building is designed to be sustainable using recycled water, where possible, and solar panels for energy.
-We take of tour of the presses and gleaming fermentation equipment.
+We take a tour of the presses and gleaming fermentation equipment.

 It’s clear that the Rathfinny vision is about more than producing exceptional wines.
 The vineyard has become intertwined with the local community providing jobs and sponsoring the new Rathfinny Research Winery which is part of the Plumpton College Wine Research Centre.

-The first Sussex Sparkling is currently bottled and maturing in the winery.
-It’ll be ready for popping in 2018.
-Rathfinny will produce three different sparkling wines.
+The first vintage of Sussex Sparkling was launched in April 2018.
+Rathfinny produces three sparkling wines.
 A non-vintage blend, a vintage blend in exceptional years and a rose.
 One million bottles a year are planned; 50% for the UK market and 50% for export.

 Lunch is a delicious range of locally sourced produce.
 Starters are a sharing platter of vegetable salsa in pastry cases, Mackerel pate on charcoal biscuits and broad bean and mint crostini.